 New students will be provided login information prior to their orientation session for completion as part of their checklist.

+NMSU understands that completing RespectEDU may not be appropriate for everyone.
 Students may request an alternative assignment or exemption for personal, trauma-related, or religious reasons.

 To request an exemption:

-All requests are handled with care, empathy, and privacy.
+Al requests are handled with care, empathy, and privacy.

 Content Advisory